Western States 100 Mile Endurance Run: I think I can, I think I can…

 But I digress.
 Or jump ahead.
 Or…OK… dead brain cells getting in the way again… I’m just off the track.
 You don’t want to miss the stories of the first 60 miles, now, do you?
 Nah, that’s where it hits 110 degrees, give or take a few, people are stopping to spill their guts on trees, and we all are shuffling through clouds of silty and ash-filled soil for about 15 miles.
 Why the ash and silt?
-The course had been returned this year to part of its original route – the run had been rerouted after the Red Star Fire devastated part of the Tahoe National Forest about five years ago.
-What that meant was about 15 miles in the mid-day heat (I was either a mad dog or an Englishman) with no protection from the relentless sun on debris-clogged trails; all we saw for much of that time was blackened tree stumps and fallen logs.
-We baked in the sun – we were the M&M’s in your trail mix after a few hours in your pack — with several dozen racers already getting sick or falling behind the cutoff at mile 23.
+The course had been returned in 2006 to part of its original route – the run had been rerouted after the Red Star Fire devastated part of the Tahoe National Forest about five years earlier.
+What that meant was about 15 miles in the mid-day heat (I was either a mad dog or an Englishman) with no protection from the relentless sun on debris-clogged trails.
+All we saw for much of that time was blackened tree stumps and fallen logs.
+We baked in the sun – we were the M&M’s in your trail mix after a few hours in your pack.
+Several dozen racers already getting sick or falling behind the cutoff at mile 23.

-I scurried in and out of the aid station at mile 23 with about 13 minutes to spare, just way to0 close for comfort and setting me up for nearly 30 hours of clock-watching and counting seconds to make sure I stayed ahead of the cutoff gongs.
+I scurried in and out of the aid station at mile 23 with about 13 minutes to spare, just way to0 close for comfort.
+That set me up for nearly 30 hours of clock-watching and counting seconds to make sure I stayed ahead of the cutoff gongs.
 Not exactly what I expected, but you take it as it comes.
 Except what came next is that I ran out of water about 30 minutes before the next aid station (mile 29.7).
 “Hey buddy,” I yelled ahead when I saw someone struggling in front of me.
 “I see you have four bottles.

 Do you have a small slurp to spare?”
 When he turned around, I knew I was asking the wrong person.
 He was ashen and parched and grunted only, “I’m out too,” then turned back to his uphill slog.
 I was so thirsty I wanted to lick the damp muddy spots on the trail, but wisely decided against it.